swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 // currentValue 4
 // imagesArray.length - 4

- // we are looking for NEXT index, therefore in mind we can quickly calculate that this will be equal to 1
+ // we are looking for NEXT index, therefore in mind, we can quickly calculate that this will be equal to 1

  // This case happens when currentValue is greater than array length